 There are options such as gripping aids for those with limited hand dexterity, as well as different materials of catheters, different collection bag sizes, and more.
 Our Catheter Product Specialists can discuss the different features that may appeal to you or work best for your needs.

 Since we specialize in catheters, we carry all the major catheter brands and types.
-You have the option to sample what might work best for you, and you have the freedom of choice to pick the brand you prefer.
+You have the option to sample different types of catheters, and you have the freedom of choice to pick a brand you prefer.